top of page

 Forgive me if I sound too holistic.
 The mind is directly connected to the body by the nervous system; our body reacts to our every thought and emotion.
 Why?
 Because the mind is directly connected to the body by the nervous system, the history of any emotional trauma will result in tension in the body.

 Sometimes, it's the whole muscle group or just a muscle knot.
 But the result is the same: you won't relax.
-In fact, body language is the best way to picture how thoughts and emotions affect our movement or posture.
+Body language is the best way to picture how thoughts and emotions affect our movement or posture.

-Cultural factors, such as how we are being seen due to being male or female, our age and social status also often dictate how we should be sitting, standing or moving.
-So it can result in developing dysfunctional movement patterns which will affect the state of our muscles.
+Cultural factors, such as how we are being seen due to being male or female, and our age and social status also often dictate how we should be sitting, standing or moving.
+So, it can result in dysfunctional movement patterns, which will affect the state of our muscles.

 What You Can Do